rasj81/MeteoriteAnalytics/README.md

 * **Infrastructure as Code:** Kestra is used to provision and destroy resources required to run the project
 * **Data Warehouse:** Data is stored in Google BigQuery using clustered tables.
 Partitioning was not feasible based on the lack of complete timestamps, however this was overcome by clustering on the 'year' column.
 Additional cluster fields include 'fall' and 'recclass' for improving efficiency for queries based on disposition and classification of the object used in the dashboard.
 * **Data Ingestion:** Kestra is used to orchestrate the environment and data pipeline.
 This project extracts a csv file directly from the dataset provider directly to load into Google Big Query in addition to uploading a copy into a Google Cloud Storage bucket.
 Streaming is not included due to the way the data is published.
-* **Dashboard:** A dashboard is included which provides insights on the number of found or fallen objects, the average mass of all objects, a geographic cluster map, a pie line chart showing trends over time for found and fallen objects, as well as a pie chart showing the breakdown of composition for objects discovered.
+* **Dashboard:** A Google Looker dashboard is included which provides insights on the number of found or fallen objects, the average mass of all objects, a geographic cluster map, a pie line chart showing trends over time for found and fallen objects, as well as a pie chart showing the breakdown of composition for objects discovered.

 ## Running This Project:
 1.